Yakima County high school graduation ceremonies to kick off Friday in new forms

 In Selah, a fireworks show is also planned Saturday beginning at 8:30 p.m. in the lower parking lot of the high school.
 Graduates are welcome to attend the event but will be asked to remain in their cars and maintain proper social distancing.

-The fireworks show will follow a recorded graduation video release at 11 a.m. featuring speeches, musical numbers and individual prerecorded clips of seniors walking across stage in their cap and gown, as well as a graduate cruise down First Street in Selah.
+The fireworks show will follow a recorded graduation video release at 11 a.m. featuring speeches and musical numbers, as well as a graduate cruise down First Street in Selah.
 Community members are asked not to gather along the street.

 Friday night, graduating seniors can also expect a visit from small groups of school staff who will be delivering care packages and diplomas door-to-door, much like course packages have been delivered to during the COVID-19-related campus closures, said district superintendent Shane Backlund.
 After placing the diploma and package on the doorstep, staff will knock or ring the doorbell, step back, give a celebratory wave, take a picture of the graduate and move onto the next house.

-Note: Editor's note: A previous version of this story incorrectly stated that Selah graduates were pre-recorded walking across a stage.
-They were not.